Escape into the archipelago landscape

 Further information is available in the news published on the INCULTUM blog.

-Follow this link to enter in the Swedish website dedicated to the INCULTUM pilot at Öregrund.
-The website has been developed in collaboration with Östhammar municipality and Visit Roslagen.
 A participatory investigation is carried out under the coordination of Uppsala University, to engage visitors to connect with the website and express their comments about their experience.
 Swedish (PDF-camping, PDF-stad) and English (PDF-camping, PDF-city) versions of the promotional posters are available here for download.

 Location of the pilot